Ahmadgoma/Design-Pattern-PHP/Structural/Adapter/readme.md

 ## Adapter (Wrapper)

-* Wrap an incompatible obj in adapter to make it compatible with another class.
+* Wrap an incompatible object in adapter to make it compatible with another class.

 #### When to use :
 * Used to make existing classes work with others without modifying their source code.